appscode/blog/content/post/connect-eks-clusters-with-submariner/index.md

 eksctl create cluster -f submariner2.yaml
 ```

 Note: According to Submariner [prerequisites](https://submariner.io/getting-started/#prerequisites): `Worker node IPs on all connected clusters must be outside of the Pod/Service CIDR ranges.`.
-To make sure this, we are using two different vpc cidr blocks for the clusters.
+To make sure of this, we are using two different vpc cidr blocks for the clusters.

 2. Now, we are going to install Submariner broker in Submariner-1 cluster.
 Here we are using [subctl](https://submariner.io/operations/deployment/subctl/) CLI tool.